 Dogs who are stressed can sometimes eat things they shouldn’t … and some may relieve stress by eating poop.

 It’s a sad truth but puppy mill dogs are more likely to develop this habit.
 They grow up in stressful environments and often have poor nutritional starts.

 Punishment for having accidents in the house might leave your dog worried that poop is a bad thing.
 Dr Becker, cautions owners to not make a big deal of accidents as some dogs may “hide the evidence” later.

 16. Doggie see, doggie eat doo-doo

-- Keep on top of the digestion situation of all the pets in your household.
-Remember, your dog may be attracted to another dog’s or cat’s stool, not only because he is deficient in something, but because they are not absorbing their food and their poops are extra enticing.
+Keep on top your dog’s digestion always.
+Remember, your dog may be attracted to another dog’s or cat’s stool, not only because he is deficient in something … but because he’s not absorbing food well.